What is a Nyquist Plot?

 From a stability point of view, no closed loop poles should lie on the RH side of the s-plane.
 Characteristics equation 1 + G(s) H(s) = 0 denotes closed-loop poles .

 Now as 1 + G(s) H(s) = 0 hence q(s) should also be zero.

-Thus for every point in s-plane there exists a corresponding point in G(s) H(s) – plane.
-During the process of mapping the independent variable s is varied along a specified path in s-plane and the corresponding points in G(s)H(s) plane are joined.
-This completes the process of mapping from s-plane to G(s)H(s) – plane.
+Thus for every point in the s-plane, there exists a corresponding point in G(s) H(s) – plane.
+During the process of mapping, the independent variable s is varied along a specified path in the s-plane, and the corresponding points in G(s)H(s) plane are joined.
+This completes the process of mapping from the s-plane to the G(s)H(s) – plane.

 Nyquist stability criterion says that N = Z – P. Where, N is the total no. of encirclement about the origin, P is the total no. of poles and Z is the total no. of zeroes.

-Case 1:- N = 0 (no encirclement), so Z = P = 0 and Z = P
+Case 1: N = 0 (no encirclement), so Z = P = 0 and Z = P

-Case 2:- N > 0 (clockwise encirclement), so P = 0, Z ≠0 and Z > P
+Case 2: N > 0 (clockwise encirclement), so P = 0, Z ≠0 and Z > P

-For both cases system is unstable.
+In both cases the system is unstable.

-Case 3:- N < 0 (counter clockwise encirclement), so Z = 0, P ≠0 and P > Z
+Case 3: N < 0 (counter-clockwise encirclement), so Z = 0, P ≠0 and P > Z

-System is stable.
+The system is stable.